Final report for SNE21-014-WV

 - Performance Verification and Project Evaluation

-At the end of the project, 10 ASPs will gain practical knowledge and skills needed to design and provide on-farm mentorship and BF training opportunities for their clientele.
-Six (6) ASPs will use this information to design and deliver on-farm mentoring, technical training and coaching to five (5) beginning farmers each (small scale crop, livestock, and value-added and specialty producers with profit motives) in their region.
-Thirty (30) farmers managing about 300 acres adopt at least four (4) recommended actions in whole-farm business planning and risk management, and report improved productivity and profitability of existing/expanded operations.
+As a result of this project, 23 ASPs gained practical knowledge and skills needed to design and provide on-farm mentorship and BF training opportunities for their clientele.
+Twelve (12) ASPs used this information to design and deliver on-farm mentoring, technical training and coaching to five (5) beginning farmers each (small scale crop, livestock, and value-added and specialty producers with profit motives) in their region.
+Thirty-two (32) farmers managing about 320 acres adopted at least four (4) recommended actions in whole-farm business planning and risk management, and report improved productivity and profitability of existing/expanded operations.

 Working with new audiences and new programming always presents challenges, which are compounded in impoverished areas in rural WV.
 However, our project team and collaborators have extensive knowledge of food systems paired with decades of experience working with limited resource constituents.
-The anticipated challenges of recruitment, retention and program sustainability is built into our program with appropriate mitigation strategies.
+As such, the anticipated challenges of recruitment, retention and program sustainability were built into our program with appropriate mitigation strategies.

 Advisors/Cooperators